IfeloluDavid/Weather-Info-Fetcher/README.md

 3. **Deploy the API**:
    - Deploy the API to a stage (e.g., `prod`).
    - Note the API endpoint.
+Configure the Method
+Select the HTTP Method:
+Click on the resource (e.g., /weather) that your Lambda function is linked to.
+Select the HTTP method (e.g., GET) from the methods under that resource.
+Check Method Request:
+Click on Method Request.
+Under URL Query String Parameters, add city as a parameter:
+Click Add query string.
+Enter city as the name and save.

+4. Configure Integration Request
+Click on Integration Request.
+Mapping Query String to Lambda:
+Scroll to the section Mapping Templates.
+Ensure that the Lambda Function is selected as the integration type.
+In the Mapping Templates section:
+Click Add mapping template.
+Enter application/json as the content type and click the checkmark.
+Add the following JSON in the mapping template to pass query string parameters to the Lambda function: json
+Copy code
+{
+    "queryStringParameters": {
+        "city": "$input.params('city')"
+    }
+}

+5. Deploy the API
+Once the changes are saved:
+Click on Actions (top menu).
+Select Deploy API.
+Choose an existing stage (e.g., prod) or create a new stage (e.g., test).
+Click Deploy
 ---

 ### 4. Create the Frontend